smartclean/smartclean.github.io/docs/vcs_pc.md

 2. Define details of recipients who should receive notifications about high usage
    - For Example: A cleaning attendant to receive SMS and supervisor to receive Mobile App Notification

-3. Done!
-Your Locations can now count number of people entering it, and alert when it reaches the set threshold.
+3. Your location will raise an alert when people counted by the device in its detection zone reaches the maximum threshold

+4. The alert indicates that the number of people who entered the location is high.

 Some of our other solutions which generate Alerts are:
 - [Indoor Air Quality Monitoring](/vcs_aq.html)